ilyes-smaouii/advent-of-code-2025/README.md

 but that's probably still not near fast enough, considering the rectangle I found in Part 1 was about 4 billion cells (and it already took a lot longer than just a few seconds to get to 7 millions, for example).
+\
+Update : after some long thought, I think I have an idea :
+\
+- Go through the set of `Rectangle`'s orderd by descending area
+- For each on try to grow the area to check if it's all "inside" the borders, except :
+  - here's the catch : instead of growing the area in all directions, I modify `getNextlayer()` so it returns a set that only contains the "northwest"-most cell (or whichever of the three other "diagonal" directions I feel like using).
+This makes computation much faster, and stills allows the program  to go "look for" the edges of the general map.
+- If it finds an edge of the general map, move on to next `Rectangle`, otherwise we found our largest eligible `Rectangle`

+### 2025/12/16
+Update : small idea for improvement : try to go in all four directions, to avoid getting "stuck" if we happen to on the wrong side of our map (too complex to explain properly with words, but whatever).
+\
+Anyway, I've been working on this on and off for a few days, and I thought of a much better approach :
+Just check, for each rectangle, wether or not a line between consecutive boxes - or set of such lines - "splits" it in two.
+This also solves the problem of getting "stuck"/spending too long going in a direction.
+I still wanted to work on implementing my previous idea, if only for personal satisfaction, but I'm now switching to the latest approach, which should be much quicker to implement + to execute.